avdigi/Calculator-tailwind-js/README.md

 # Calculator-tailwind-js
-A Calculator created in JS with Tailwind CSS
+A Calculator created in JS with Tailwind CSS, with the goal of cloning Apple's iOS calculator app.